 Username and Password Variables

-Note: see GoScript Variables for an introduction to variables.
+See GoScript Variables for an introduction to variables.

-The scanner passes a number of variables into authentication GoScripts, including the username and password supplied in the scan configuration.
+The scanner passes a number of variables into authentication GoScripts, including the username and password supplied in the configuration.
 This means you can avoid hardcoding the username and password into the script, which is more secure (since scripts are printed to logs on the scan hubs) and easier to maintain (since the username and password can be changed independently of the script).

 The examples below use these variables, using the {variableName} syntax.